lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~

-For use with this document, ML-DSA keys MUST be the raw BIT STRING representation as specified in {{I-D.ietf-lamps-dilithium-certificates}} and Edwards Curve keys MUST be the raw BIT STRING representation as specified in [RFC8410].

 Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{tab-sig-algs}} or {{tab-hash-sig-algs}} in {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.